Rod Steiger: Mainstream film acclaim (1964–1969)

 Shortly after Hands over the City, Steiger agreed to appear in another Italian film, Time of Indifference (1964), in which he starred opposite Claudia Cardinale and Shelley Winters.
 Though Steiger's powerful performance was unaffected, the production was marred by a dispute between director Francesco Maselli and producer Franco Cristaldi, with one wanting it to be a purely political film and the other wanting emphasis on the erotic subplot and his relationship with Cardinale.
 In Sidney Lumet's gritty drama The Pawnbroker (1964), Steiger played an embittered, emotionally withdrawn survivor of the Holocaust living in New York City.
 Richard Harland Smith of TCM notes that Steiger's career was waning at the time, and he had to "scramble for paying gigs for a decade" before getting this part.
 Steiger agreed to a reduced fee of $50,000.
 He read Edward Lewis Wallant's novel and the script many times to develop an intimate understanding of the character, and insisted on reducing his lines to make his character more realistic and alienated from society.
 Lumet noted that during the production Steiger had a tendency to be overly dramatic, stating: "Sure, Rod has weaknesses of rhetoric, but you can talk them through with him.
 I explained that this solitary Jew could not rise to heights of emotion; he had been hammered by life and by people.
 The faith he had to find was in other people, because God had betrayed him."

 Steiger remarked of the film: "I think my best work is in The Pawnbroker.
 The last scene, where I find the boy dead on the street.
 I think that's the highest moment, whatever it may be, with my talent."
-He drew upon inspiration for this climactic scene, in which he appears to show his frustration through a silent scream, from Picasso's "Guernica", which depicts war-ravaged villagers.
+He drew upon inspiration for this climactic scene, in which he appears to show his frustration through a silent scream, from Picasso's Guernica, which depicts war-ravaged villagers.
 Cecil Wilson of the Daily Mail wrote that Steiger's character "seems to encompass all the agony ever inflicted on man".
-Although the film attracted controversy and was accused of anti-Semitism, Steiger was widely acclaimed for his performance, which garnered him the prize for Best Actor at the Berlin International Film Festival and his second Best Actor nomination at the Oscars.
+Although the film attracted controversy and was accused of antisemitism, Steiger was widely acclaimed for his performance, which garnered him the prize for Best Actor at the Berlin International Film Festival and his second Best Actor nomination at the Oscars.
 Steiger was certain that he had produced an Oscar-winning performance; he was shocked when he lost to Lee Marvin.